 Any PHYSICIAN who wishes to appeal a suspension or termination from their program may request a hearing before an ad hoc committee.
 This committee shall consist of not less than five faculty members and two residents to be appointed by the Associate Dean for GME.
 (See handbook or website)

-The educational and professional achievement and progress of the PHYSICIAN shall be evaluated on a regular and periodic basis by the faculty supervising the PHYSICIANs activities in the program, with a semi annual summative evaluation conducted by the program director.
+The educational and professional achievement and progress of the PHYSICIAN shall be evaluated on a regular and periodic basis by the faculty supervising the PHYSICIANs activities in the program, with a semi annual "summative evaluation" conducted by the program direction.
 Continuation in the training program by the PHYSICIAN is dependent upon progressive academic and professional growth as determined by the Program Director and faculty.
 Failure of the PHYSICIAN to perform in an adequate manner can be grounds for termination or may deny them re-appointment beyond the date of this contract.